Laurensvanrun/Delphi-Promises/readme.md

    ```

 3. **Chaining and Composition:**
-   Combine multiple asynchronous operations into a sequential flow using `.Then` or `.Catch`.
+   Combine multiple asynchronous operations into a sequential flow using `.ThenBy` or `.Catch`.

 ---